notangelmario/notangelmario/pages/programming.md

 ## My toolchain

-I use a Lenovo Chromebook Duet as my primary computer and also a computer as a secondary computer.
+I use a Lenovo Chromebook Duet as my primary computer and also a desktop PC as a secondary computer.
 I am always on the go, so the chromebook gets to be my primary device.

 Here are the things that I use in my programming workflow: